 Routers

 Routers have become one of the most used tools in a workshop, possibly even more popular than a table saw.
 A well equiped shop will have both a plunge base and a fixed base router, it is now possible to get a combination kit where one machine has both bases.
 There are many different bit profiles available, probably a straight bit and a round over bit are the first ones you will need, but this depends on the type of projects you will be doing.
 It is much easier to work with smaller pieces if the router is mounted on a table.
-Generally much better results are achieved by taking several passes making a shallow cuts rather than one pass if a lot of material has to be removed.
+Generally much better results are achieved by taking several passes making shallow cuts rather than one pass if a lot of material has to be removed.

 Basic Router